Firefly (Archie Comics)

 Firefly is a superhero created by Harry Shorten and Bob Wood for MLJ Comics in 1940.
 He first appeared in Top-Notch Comics #8.
-Artist Warren King and writer Joe Blair loaned their talents to many of the Firefly's installments.
+Artist Warren King and writer Joe Blair assisted in many of the Firefly's installments.

 Publication history

 The Firefly was the fourth superhero launched by MLJ in the eighth issue of their title Top-Notch Comics.
 He was a mainstay in Top-Notch Comics until its 28th issue, when MLJ changed its format from a superhero book to a humor book.

 The popularity of superheroes waned in the late 1940s.
 The Firefly has had very few appearances since, although when he did briefly reappear during the sixties in The Mighty Crusaders #4 he had gained the ability to glow brightly like his namesake.
 As part of the team the character reappeared in the 2000s Archie's Weird Mysteries #3 and 14 and Tales From Riverdale Digest #27.